-(1) The domestic registration authority must consider an application that has been made for the grant or renewal of registration as a foreign lawyer and may - s.
-183 Par Part 2.6 - Legal Practice by Foreign Lawyers (a) grant or refuse to grant the registration; or (b) renew or refuse to renew the registration.
-(2) T The d omestic registration authority may when
+(1) The domestic registration authority must consider an application that has been made for the grant or renewal of registration as a foreign lawyer and may -

-- (2) The domestic registration authority may, when granting or renewing registration, impose conditions as referred to in section 203 (Conditions imposed by domestic registration authority). - (3) If the domestic registration authority grants or renews registration, the authority must, as soon as practicable, give the applicant a registration certificate or a notice of renewal. - (4) If the domestic registration authority - (a) refuses to grant or renew registration; or - (b) imposes a condition on the registration and the applicant does not agree to the condition - the authority must, as soon as practicable, give the applicant an information notice.
+- (a) grant or refuse to grant the registration; or - (b) renew or refuse to renew the registration. - (2) The domestic registration authority may, when granting or renewing registration, impose conditions as referred to in section 203 (Conditions imposed by domestic registration authority). - (3) If the domestic registration authority grants or renews registration, the authority must, as soon as practicable, give the applicant a registration certificate or a notice of renewal. - (4) If the domestic registration authority - (a) refuses to grant or renew registration; or - (b) imposes a condition on the registration and the applicant does not agree to the condition - the authority must, as soon as practicable, give the applicant an information notice.